matt-dale/MIDI_TO_OSC/README.md

 ## Testing from source/app design
 The app is written in Python and JavaScript/HTML, using the Python library Eel which launches a Google Chrome standalone browser window and communicates to the Python code to handle i/o.
-If you want to test it out in Python or work on the codebase:
-0. Make sure you have Chrome installed
+If you want to test it out in Python or work on the codebase, first make sure you have Chrome installed
 1. Create a virtualenvironment
 2. Clone this repository
 3. Install requirements.txt (`pip install ./requirements.txt`)